jnicol/particleground/README.md

 **IMPORTANT** This repository is no longer maintained.
 If anyone wants to continue work on Particleground I recommend creating your own fork.
-Thanks to those who contrinuted to this project.
+Thanks to those who contributed to this project.

 <hr>